2011–12 Heart of Midlothian F.C. season: Scottish Cup

 Hearts were held to a 2–2 draw in the quarter-final tie with St Mirren forcing a replay.
 St Mirren went ahead through a Graham Carey free kick before Craig Beattie equalised.
 Hearts should have gone in at half time with a 2–1 lead but a further strike by Beattie was wrongly ruled off side by linesman Gary Cheyne.
 Rudi Skácel put Hearts in front before a Marius Žaliūkas own goal in the 84th minute levelled the tie.
-The draw was held for the semi-finals on 11 March 2012, drawing the winner of the replay against Celtic.
+The draw for the semi-finals was held on 11 March 2012, with the winner of the replay drawn against Celtic.
 In the replay Nigel Hasselbaink had the ball in the net for St Mirren in the 12-minute, however the referee had blown for a penalty for St Mirren a split second before.
 The resulting Graham Carey penalty was saved by Jamie MacDonald.
 Hearts went on win the tie 2–0, through goals from Jamie Hamill and Rudi Skácel.
 The victory put Hearts through to the semi-finals for the first time in 5 years.

 Hearts won the semi-final 2–1.
 After a goalless first half the introduction of Craig Beattie at half time made Hearts more of an attacking threat.
 After just 70 seconds he set up Rudi Skácel to score the match's opener.
-Gary Hooper equalised on the 87th minute, television replays later showed that Hooper was half-a-yard offside.
+Gary Hooper equalised in the 87th minute, although he appeared to be offside.
 With the match in injury time, referee Euan Norris awarded Hearts a penalty for a handball in the Celtic box by Joe Ledley.
 Beattie stepped up to score the Penalty, before getting booked for taking his shirt off and his impromptu lap of honour in his celebration of the goal.
 Celtic had an appeal for handball turned down in the dying minutes of the game and Hearts progressed to the final.